-I. Introduction
+Introduction

-Biomass fuels provide about 3% of the energy used in the United States.1 The possibility of expanding the biomass share of the energy mix, however, is huge -- with Montana, being among one of several Western states with much to gain.
-With millions of acres of forest in need of management and crop land teeming with other potential biomass resources, Montana stands to see economic and environmental benefits as larger volumes of biomass are converted into electricity, heat, and liquid fuel, such as ethanol.
+Biomass fuels provide about 3% of the energy used in the United States.
+The possibility of expanding the biomass share of the energy mix, however, is huge-with Montana being one of several Western states with much to gain.
+With millions of acres of forest in need of management and cropland teeming with other potential biomass resources, Montana stands to see economic and environmental benefits as larger volumes of biomass are converted into electricity, heat, and liquid fuel, such as ethanol.

-The Environmental Quality Council (EQC) in conducting its climate change study during the 2007-08 Interim, identified the expanded use of biomass feedstocks for energy use in Montana as a potentially important policy directive that deserved further evaluation and brought forward House Joint Resolution No 1, included in Appendix A. The resolution identified specific issues, including funding alternatives for research and development, use of tax and loan incentives, use of pilot projects, documentation of emission impacts and mitigation, and the availability of the forest biomass resource.
+The Environmental Quality Council (EQC), in conducting its climate change study during the 2007-08 Interim, identified the expanded use of biomass feedstocks for energy use in Montana as a potentially important policy directive that deserved further evaluation and brought forward House Joint Resolution No. 1, included in Appendix A. The resolution identified specific issues, including funding alternatives for research and development, use of tax and loan incentives, use of pilot projects, documentation of emission impacts and mitigation, and the availability of biomass resources.

 The tasks assigned to the EQC and a brief summary of the EQC's responses are included in Appendix B. The EQC's findings and recommendations address the role the state can play in advancing biomass-based energy development in Montana.
-As a result of the study, the EQC reached a consensus on which is included in Appendix C.
+As a result of the study, the EQC requested staff develop one piece of draft legislation and a letter to Governor Schweitzer-both are included in Appendix C.